PaulHofma/tracklete-analysis/README.md

 You export your data from Tracklete, which gives you either a batch excel sheet (containing data for all your athletes) or a sheet with the bodystats for a single athlete.
 You then simply proceed to drag-and-drop this excel file onto the the Python script (by default named Tracklete_Analysis.py) and you'll get a terminal shell showing you the progress as it's happening.
 As it goes, it will create the graphs for each athlete as specified, and tell you when it's done.

+Most important benefit?
+Only Python and basic libraries required, and the 'program' is just a few kb worth of python script compared to a few hundred MB worth of app.

 ## Options Available
 The options currently available for your graphs are:
  - Additional days : this lets you set a number of additional days for which to plot the trends.
 Useful to get an indication of where the trend is heading.